mpalash/lempea-docs/_doc/testdoc.md

 ---
 layout: doc
-collection: doc
-title:  'Test Doc'
+title: Test Doc
 ---
 This is a Doc

+You can edit this.